 Stick with colors that complement the outside scheme, remember we are trying to bring the outside right into your home.
 Blur the boundary and allow a free-flowing effect by choosing matching tones, materials, and styles.
 This will create amazing visual harmony.

 4. Build A Canopy Or Pergola

-Indoor-outdoor living isn't limited to properties found in hotter climates, if you live in an area with a more unpredictable climate there are definitely some design options for you.
-You can take a look at sites like FSBD.com for some beautiful custom-built inspiration!
+Indoor-outdoor living isn't limited to properties found in hotter climates, if you live in an area with a more unpredictable climate there are some design options for you.
+You can take a look for some beautiful custom-built inspiration!
 The main benefit of including a pergola or canopy structure is shading from the sun and shelter from the rain while providing a comfortable sitting area for breeze and light sun.